Ciela-Institute/caustics/paper.md

 straightforwardly model any strong lensing system with state of the art techniques.
-The code and documentation facilitate users transition from beginner to expert by providing three interfaces which allow increasingly more flexability in how one wishes to model a lensing system. `Caustics` is designed to be the gravitational lensing simulator of the future and to meet the massive number of lenses soon to be discovered with equally powerful computational resources.
+The code and documentation facilitate users transition from beginner to expert by providing three interfaces which allow increasingly more flexibility in how one wishes to model a lensing system. `Caustics` is designed to be the gravitational lensing simulator of the future and to meet the massive number of lenses soon to be discovered with equally powerful computational resources.